 Syria has been engulfed in a bloody civil war over the past 5-years that has seen over 400,000 people killed and millions displaced from their homes.
 Russia has been an integral part in propping up current Syrian President Bashar Assad, who has been accused of carrying out crimes against humanity.

-Posted by Ian Greenhalgh on January 6, 2017, With 7039 Reads Filed under Middle East, World.
+Posted by Ian Greenhalgh on January 6, 2017, With 7348 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.